wso2/docs-is/en/docs/deploy/user-management-related-tables.md

 ## UM_USER_PERMISSION

-This table is not used in the latest Identity Server version.
+This table is not used in the latest version of WSO2 Identity Server.
 Following are the columns of the table.

 -   `UM_ID`